 Deduct at least €200 if you choose to rent up North or more inland like Mellieha, Mosta, Birkirkara or Bugibba.

 Warning: Most of the apartments advertised by the agencies are not available or have been rented a long time ago.
 Pictures of those apartments are used to attract people who are then told that this apartment isn’t available anymore, however, we have … Then they will show a completely different apartment with prices not matching the ads either.
 I know people living in a lovely townhouse apartment for a year now who has just seen it advertised online.
 Be firm and stand your ground.
 You will be shown the worst first.
 Stick to your budget and the standard required.

 The quality of rented accommodation varies greatly.
 Make sure you see the apartment before renting it out.
 Pictures very often don’t reflect the actual state of the property.
 Do check if the appliances are in working order and the general condition of the apartment.
-Maltese landlords tent to try and minimize the amount of money they invest in rental accommodation.
-But you will be able to find an abundance of the newly built and brand new apartment as a new one literally appears every day.
+Maltese landlords tend to try and minimize the amount of money they invest in rental accommodation.
+But you will be able to find an abundance of newly built and brand new apartments as a new one literally appears every day.

 Bills are most of the time charged on top of your rental price, and it is a common practice that landlords take €50 per person upfront towards the bills.
 But that’s a practice, not law – so this can be negotiated.